 Don't be afraid to ask current customers what they need.
 Getting feedback from current customers can give you insight into trends, and you can create more specific plans for the future.
 You never know, a customer might even suggest an idea you hadn't thought of yet.

 Take a look at your competitors.
 Did they jump on a specific trend?
 If so, how did it work for them?
 Of course, you don't have to do everything your competition is doing, but being aware is another way to measure a trend.

 Overall, global retail ecommerce sales are expected to reach $4.9 trillion in 2021, which is a 265% increase from 2014.

-Payment options and site UX remain the two most important factors for conversion on a B2B site, and reputation in the market remains important both in the awareness and the consideration phase.
+Payment options and site UX remain the two important factors for conversion on a B2B site, and reputation in the market remains important both in the awareness and the consideration phase.

 Some B2B online stores are using virtual reality (VR) and augmented reality (AR).
 One way B2Bs are utilizing this technology is to show customers new products in a virtual environment.
 It gives customers a "try before you buy" experience.
 VR and AR can also provide B2B customers with the personalized shopping experience they crave.

 Yes, many B2Bs are adopting video marketing.
 According to a survey conducted by Isoline in 2019, 53% of B2B decision makers said video was the most useful form of content, followed closely by case studies.
 For Tech B2B buyers, videos were also the top choice for the type of content most shared.